DIY – Cinnamon Chips

 That’s what moms are for, I guess.
 That and to put Band-Aids on boo boos.
 Gosh, I wish someone would put a Band-Aid in the roof of my mouth.

-I have to admit, those Dunkin Donuts cinnamon swirl muffins are the bomb.
-They are hella moist with a crunchy crumb topping and bursts of cinnamon flavor; a flavor that can only be achieved by the addition of cinnamon chips.
+I have to admit, those Dunkin Donuts cinnamon swirl muffins were the bomb.
+They were hella moist with a crunchy crumb topping and bursts of cinnamon flavor; a flavor that can only be achieved by the addition of cinnamon chips.

 How can I compete?